Updated: September 2021

-COVID-19 is an extremely contagious virus that spreads easily in the community.
-Take all reasonable precautions to limit potential exposure for girls, volunteers, and families.
-GSGNY continues to encourage virtual troop meetings and the Virtual Girl Scout Leadership Experience.
-The main office remains closed and staff continue to provide support virtually.
-GSGNY troops are strongly encouraged to meet virtually.
+COVID-19 and its variants are an extremely contagious virus that spreads easily in the community.
+Take all reasonable precautions to limit potential exposure for Girl Scouts, volunteers, and families.
+Girl Scouts of Greater New York encourage virtual troop meetings and the Virtual Girl Scout Leadership Experience.
+The main office remains closed, and staff continues to provide support virtually and in person.
+Troops are strongly encouraged to meet virtually.